SharinaS/Cloud-Engineering-Fundamentals/databases.md

 NoSQL DB service.

-> DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain, or operate.
+DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain, or operate.
 DynamoDB automatically scales tables up and down to adjust for capacity and maintain performance.
-Availability and fault tolerance are built in, eliminating the need to architect your applications for these capabilities. -- *Certified Cloud Practitioner Practice Exam Course*
+Availability and fault tolerance are built in, eliminating the need to architect your applications for these capabilities.

+It is a fully managed non-relational database service, scaling and all.

 ### Overview